 Possession Proceedings: not over yet

-Regulations have since been made to give effect to the announcement and has again amended the required notice to be given when the landlord serves notice pursuant to Section 8 and Section 21 of the Housing Act 1988 to evict residential tenants.
+Regulations have again been amended to alter the required notice to be given when the landlord serves notice pursuant to Section 8 and Section 21 of the Housing Act 1988 to evict residential tenants.

-If a landlord were to serve a Section 8 notice between 1 June 2021 and 31 July 2021 when the rent arrears are less than six months (relying on grounds 8, 10 and 11 in relation to rent arrears), the landlord would be required to give the tenant no less than four months’ notice.
+If a landlord served a Section 8 notice between 1 June 2021 and 31 July 2021 when the rent arrears are less than six months (relying on grounds 8, 10 and 11 in relation to rent arrears), the landlord was required to give the tenant no less than four months’ notice.

 If the landlord serves notice as above between 1 August 2021 and 30 September 2021 when the rent arrears are less than six months, they would need to give a minimum of two months’ notice prior to starting possession proceedings.

 If there are more than four months of rent arrears at the date of serving the section 8 notice between 1 June 2021 until 30 September 2021, the landlord will be required to give the tenant a minimum of four weeks’ notice prior to starting possession proceedings.

 From 31 May 2021, bailiffs are able to execute possession orders in the usual manner unless the tenants have covid-19 symptoms.
 There is of course the risk that tenants who may not want to leave the property may seek to take advantage of and abuse this caveat.

 Due to the varying notice periods that have been in force over the last 12 to 16 months, we recommend that landlords or agents should seek advice on the validity of the notice prior to commencing possession proceedings.